Jobst Oetzmann

 Jobst Christian Oetzmann (born 4 November 1961) is a German film director and screenwriter.
-He is best known for directing several episodes of the police crime drama series Tatort, but he also made films based on literature, such as Die Einsamkeit der Krokodile, that were presented at international film festivals.
+He is best known for directing several episodes of the police crime drama series Tatort, but he also made films based on literature, such as The Loneliness of the Crocodile, that were presented at international film festivals.
 He served on the board of the German national organisation for film directors from 2005 to 2014.

 Early life and education

 Born in Hanover, Germany, Jobst Oetzmann began his film career without formal studies.
 At age 20, he began producing video films.
 He founded a company for their production in Munich in the mid-1980s, called Slim Jobst Oetzmann Produktion.
 From 1985, he studied at the University of Television and Film Munich, graduating in 1991 in film and TV drama.
 He also studied East Asian languages, Japanese and Chinese, but only for a short while, focusing on film.
 His first film for the cinema, Der Condor, was produced at the university during his studies and presented for the opening of the 1988 Torino Film Festival.
 He was also able to use the facilities for a short film, Only You.